lbnl-science-it/scienceit-docs/docs/kubernetes/access-and-login.md

 *         oidc@berkelium   berkelium   oidc@berkelium
 ```

 The `*` in the `CURRENT` column marks the context that commands will run against.
-If you have access to multiple Kubernetes clusters, several contexts will be listed and you need to select Berkelium explicitly:
+If you have access to multiple Kubernetes clusters, several contexts will be listed, and you need to select Berkelium explicitly:

 ```sh
 kubectl config use-context oidc@berkelium